kareemikassab7/blockchain-developer-bootcamp-final-project/README.md

 Web3.js v1.5.3
 React 17.0.2

-##Testing
+## Testing
 <br>
 All the testing is done on ganache port 7545
 <br>
-<b>Note:<\b> During the testing there are 3 tests that pass and 3 tests that fail. the tests that fail behave correctly as they add a campaign and is shown to be right by the event. the last test in the file is supposed to fail as the campaign gets closed when the raised amount is satisfied and it then tries to send again.
+<b>Note: During the testing there are 3 tests that pass and 3 tests that fail. the tests that fail behave correctly as they add a campaign and is shown to be right by the event. the last test in the file is supposed to fail as the campaign gets closed when the raised amount is satisfied and it then tries to send again.

 ## Get ready to deploy
 after installations u need